SaiAryanS/CareerAi/README.md

 # CareerPilot AI: Resume Analyzer & Career Tool

-CareerPilot AI is an intelligent web application powered by **Llama 3.1** that helps job seekers analyze their resumes, practice for interviews, and improve their candidacy.
-By leveraging local AI models through Ollama, it provides detailed resume analysis, mock interview simulations, and a full-featured admin dashboard—all while keeping your data private.
+CareerPilot AI is an intelligent web application powered by **Qwen2.5-Coder 7B** that helps job seekers analyze their resumes, practice for interviews, and improve their candidacy.
+By leveraging local AI models through LM Studio, it provides detailed resume analysis, mock interview simulations, and a full-featured admin dashboard—all while keeping your data private.

 ## 🌟 Core Features